-The Asian Canadian and Asian Migration studies program is pleased to offer ACAM 320A: The History and Legacy of Japanese Canadian Internment, in January 2018.
-This course will be co-taught by Mary Kitagawa and Professor John Price.
+To mark the 75th anniversary of the Japanese Canadian Internment, the Asian Canadian and Asian Migration studies program offered a special topics course, ACAM 320A: The History and Legacy of Japanese Canadian Internment, in January 2018.
+This course was co-taught by Mary Kitagawa and Professor John Price.

 From 1941 to 1949, Japanese Canadians faced uprooting, incarceration, and dispossession: a defining instance of racial injustice in Canadian history.
 This course examines the histories, effects and legacies of the Japanese Canadian internment experience in the context of First Nations dispossession, anti-Asian racisms and contemporary struggles for minority and migrant rights.
 Participants will engage with community elders and activists and be encouraged to undertake community-based research.
 This course is being offered on the 75th anniversary of the uprooting and the 30th anniversary of redress.